News|Articles|November 2, 2025

 Key Takeaways

 Choosing treatment for stage 2 prostate cancer?
-Get the facts on surgery vs radiation and learn to manage possible side effects like erectile dysfunction.
+Get the facts on surgery versus radiation and learn to manage possible side effects such as erectile dysfunction.

 This information is designed to help you, as a newly diagnosed patient with stage 2 prostate adenocarcinoma, understand your diagnosis and initiate an informed discussion with your oncologist.
-Please use this as a guide to ask questions and work together to choose the best treatment plan for your specific case.
+Please use this as a guide to ask questions and work with your doctor to choose the best treatment plan for you.

-Stage 2 prostate cancer is considered localized, meaning the cancer is still confined entirely within the prostate gland and has not spread to nearby lymph nodes (node 0 or N0) or distant parts of the body (metastasis 0 or M0).
+Stage 2 prostate cancer is considered a localized cancer, meaning it is still confined entirely within the prostate gland and has not spread to nearby lymph nodes (identified as node 0 or N0) or distant parts of the body (metastasis 0 or M0).

 What Are the Best Treatment Options for Stage 2 Prostate Cancer?
 Surgery vs Radiation

-Your treatment recommendation will be based on your overall health, age, specific tumor characteristics (grade group, PSA), and your personal preferences for managing side effects.
-The primary options aim to eliminate the cancer include active surveillance or active treatment.
+Your treatment recommendation will be based on your overall health, age, specific tumor characteristics (grade group, PSA), and your preferences for managing side effects.
+The primary options to eliminate the cancer include active treatment or active surveillance.

 Active Treatments for Stage 2 Prostate Cancer

-- External beam radiation therapy (EBRT): High-energy rays are delivered from an external machine to kill cancer cells in the prostate.
+• External beam radiation therapy (EBRT): High-energy rays are delivered from an external machine to kill cancer cells in the prostate.
 Treatment is typically given five days a week over several weeks.
-For higher-risk stage 2 disease, EBRT may be combined with androgen deprivation therapy (ADT), or hormone therapy, to make the radiation more effective.
+For higher-risk stage 2 disease, EBRT may be combined with androgen deprivation therapy, or hormone therapy, to make the radiation more effective.

 Active Surveillance (Monitoring) for Stage 2 Prostate Cancer

-While more common for very low-risk cancer, active surveillance, known as closely monitoring the cancer without immediate curative treatment, may be an option for certain low-risk stage 2 cases, particularly in older patients or those with other significant health issues.
-It involves regular PSA tests, DREs, and often repeat biopsies and/or imaging to ensure the cancer is not progressing.
+While more common for very low-risk cancer, active surveillance, or closely monitoring the cancer without immediate curative treatment, may be an option for certain low-risk stage 2 cases, particularly in older patients or those with other significant health issues.
+It involves regular PSA tests, DREs, and often repeated biopsies and/or imaging to ensure the cancer is not progressing.
 If the cancer shows signs of growth, active treatment would then be initiated.

 Side Effects of Treatment for Stage 2 Prostate Cancer